Maturation of analytic capabilities driven by federal requirements or incentives.

 For instance, the government encourages the use of electronic health records and health information exchange and works with the private sector to implement standards to facilitate new technologies.
 HRSA’s support and programs for technical assistance have also allowed health centers to be early adopters of telehealth technologies for reasons that include hospital staffing shortage requirements and the disability of patients to travel.

-This is because HRSA, which is in the Department of Health and Human Services, oversees more than 90 programs and 3,000 grantees in efforts to improve health care for people who are geographically isolated, or economically or medically vulnerable, according to its mission.
+This is because HRSA, which is in the Health and Human Services Department, oversees more than 90 programs and 3,000 grantees in efforts to improve health care for people geographically isolated, or economically or medically vulnerable, according to its mission.
 Quinn’s role, however, is rather new.

-“I discover new programs at HRSA every day and my job as senior advisor is to look at those programs, work with those programs and think about how they should use technology to support their goals,” Quinn said.
+“I discover new programs at HRSA every day and my job as senior adviser is to look at those programs, work with those programs and think about how they should use technology to support their goals,” Quinn said.

-Quinn, whose background includes positions at the National Institute of Standards and Technology, the Federal Communications Commission and Intel Corporation, said he is also the point person between HRSA and other agencies.
+Quinn, whose background includes positions at the National Institute of Standards and Technology, the Federal Communications Commission and Intel Corp., said he is also the point person between HRSA and other agencies.
 He works with both the public and private sector on the use of health technology.

 “I learn new things every day that I bring back to HRSA and try to make happen,” he added.
 Because HRSA is an operational agency, those 90 programs aren’t often focused on how they interact with other programs in the agency and the outside world.
 “So I have to be very mindful of that role and not disrupting what they’re doing, but thinking about how they work and helping them work better,” Quinn said.

 Part of that means improving health care by using data and analytics to measure health care.
 While that once meant measuring a hospital quality score once a year, it now means implementing and instituting data analytic tools and the internal capacity to use that data for improvement activities.
 If hospitals are able to measure their performance in near or real-time, staff can take the steps needed to progress quicker and more efficiently.